Short, Quantitative Construction of the IIC in Planar Percolation: Introduction

 where $0 \leftrightarrow \infty$ means there is an infinite connected component containing $0$.
 The IIC thus corresponds to the percolation measure conditioned on $0$ being in an infinite connected component at $p_c$, which is a relevant object in view of understanding better the macroscopic connected components at criticality.
 There are other equivalent definitions of the IIC, for instance in the works of J\'{a}rai \cite{jar03} and Borgs, Chayes, Kesten, Spencer \cite{bcks01} where the IIC is constructed by considering the largest cluster in the box of size $n$ around the origin and translating it so that it contains $0$.
 It was also shown by Hammond, Pete and Schramm \cite{hps15} that dynamical percolation observed at a typical exceptional time has the distribution of the IIC (dynamical percolation is the continuous-time process where the states of sites in critical percolation are resampled at exponential rates, and exceptional times are times at which $0$ is connected to infinity by an open path).
 For background on dynamical percolation and exceptional times, we refer to a survey by Steif \cite{st09}.
-A natural question left is the speed of convergence in (\ref{eqn:convergence}), this is the main topic of this article.
+A natural question left is the speed of convergence in (\ref{eqn:convergence}).
+In this article, we provide a fairly simple proof of convergence to the IIC which can be applied generally in planar settings and improves on pre-existing upper-bounds on the speed of convergence in some cases (including the triangular lattice).